Conor McGregor “The Notorious”

 - Has Conor McGregor ever lost?

-- He broke his lower left leg in the first round against Dustin Poirier at UFC 264 on July 10, 2021, and UFC 329 marks his return after nearly five years of recovery and layoff.
+- He broke his lower left leg in the first round against Dustin Poirier at UFC 264 on July 10, 2021, and spent nearly five years recovering before returning at UFC 329 on July 11, 2026 against Max Holloway.